Truxton II: Reception and legacy

-In Japan, Game Machine listed Truxton II on their August 1, 1992 issue as being the sixth most-popular arcade game at the time.
-In the September 1992 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number five spot in popularity.
+In Japan, Game Machine listed Truxton II as the sixth most popular arcade game of July 1992.
+In the September 1992 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number five spot in terms of popularity.

 Truxton II has been met with positive critical reception from reviewers since its initial release in arcades and later on the FM Towns.
 Andreas Knauf of German magazine Video Games praised the elaborated and detailed presentation, regarding it to be better than Vimana, although Knauf criticized its length.
 The four reviewers of GameFan praised the FM Towns port for the presentation, graphics and sound, regarding it to be better than the Sega Genesis version of Truxton but some ultimately noted it to be a standard shoot 'em up title.
 Edge magazine gave the FM Towns port high praise as well but also slight criticism for the use of infinite continues.
 Damien McFerran of Retro Gamer regarded the FM Towns port as one of the system's "perfect three" games.
 Kurt Kalata of Hardcore Gaming 101 gave a positive outlook to the game in a retrospective review, praising the detailed presentation and graphics.

-Truxton II has since gained a cult following, being cited as an inspiration for Cho Ren Sha 68K, while the rights to the game and many other IPs from Toaplan are now owned by Tatsujin, a company named after its predecessor's Japanese title that was founded in 2017 by Yuge, who are now affiliated with arcade manufacturer exA-Arcadia.
+Truxton II has since gained a cult following, being cited as an inspiration for Cho Ren Sha 68K, while the rights to the game and many other IPs from Toaplan are now owned by Tatsujin, a company named after its predecessor's Japanese title that was founded in 2017 by Yuge, and is part of Embracer Group since 2022.

+A sequel to Truxton II, named Truxton Extreme, was announced by Tatsujin in 2023, as a PlayStation 5-exclusive title.